awaken1988/DirDiff/README.md

 - [ ] Add more default filters
 - [ ] Include more external diff tools
 - [ ] Remove integrated Diff tools (for files)
-- [ ] Make a summary view which shows all files recusively in a list
+- [ ] Make a summary view which shows all diff files/directories recusively in a list